DefinitionThis section has been translated automatically.

 Differential diagnosisThis section has been translated automatically.

-Pemphigus chronicus benignus familiaris: chronic, macerative dermatitis, completely resistant to therapy, evidence of the accordion phenomenon.
+- Pemphigus chronicus benignus familiaris: chronic, macerative, completely therapy-resistant dermatitis, evidence of the concertina phenomenon.

-Allergic contact eczema: acute itchy dermatitis; possibly weeping; typical satellite foci.
+- Allergic contact dermatitis: acute pruritic dermatitis; possibly weeping; typically satellite lesions.

-Toxic contact dermatitis: acute itchy dermatitis; cause can usually be determined; possibly weeping; no satellite foci.
+- Toxic contact dermatitis: acute pruritic dermatitis; usually cause identifiable; possibly weeping; no satellite lesions.

 General therapyThis section has been translated automatically.